trivett/BEWD-NYC/peter_lin/final project/proposal.md

 Possible Schemas: Person, Interview, Payment checkout

 The HTTPS module, part of the rails gem, can be used for secured payments.

-(Note: I’ll be working with a friend who basically designed this layout for me.
-I have no idea how feasible this project is)